Introduction to orbifolds: Actions on orbifolds

 \begin{theorem}[Tubular neighborhood theorem for orbifolds {\cite[Proposition 2.3.7]{yeroshkin}} {\cite[Theorem 2.18]{galazgarcia}}] Let $\mathcal{O}$ be an orbifold with a smooth effective action by a compact Lie group $G$.
 Then for each $x\in|\mathcal{O}|$ there is a $G_x$-invariant neighborhood of $Gx$ which is equivariantly diffeomorphic to

 \end{theorem}

 One can now generalize Proposition \ref{prop: quotient orbifolds} to the following.

-\begin{exercise} Let $\mathcal{O}$ be an orbifold with an almost free effective action by a compact Lie group $G$.
-Imitate the proof of Proposition \ref{prop: quotient orbifolds} to conclude that the quotient space $|\mathcal{O}|/G$ has a natural orbifold structure. \end{exercise}
+\begin{exercise} Let $\mathcal{O}$ be an orbifold with an almost free, effective action by a compact Lie group $G$.
+Imitate the proof of Proposition \ref{prop: quotient orbifolds} to conclude that the quotient space $|\mathcal{O}|/G$ has a natural orbifold structure (which we denote by $\mathcal{O}/\!/G$, as in the case $\mathcal{O}=M$). \end{exercise}